Factbox: Countries scramble after Thomas Cook collapse strands travelers

 Cyprus says 15,000 Thomas Cook customers are stranded on the island.

 “We will work intensively...
-I believe that a large portion of the arrivals we stand to lose will somehow be regulated by the market and other travel agencies,” Deputy Minister of Tourism said Savvas Perdios told Reuters.
+I believe that a large portion of the arrivals we stand to lose will somehow be regulated by the market and other travel agencies,” Deputy Minister of Tourism Savvas Perdios told Reuters.

 Thomas Cook’s Hungarian unit Neckermann Magyarorszag said in a statement on its website that it was continuing its operations and all passengers would be able to return from abroad as planned.